 - Status: Choose between whether the event is approved and on the calendar, or pending and not displayed

-- Featured: Choose whether the event is featured or not on the day it occurs
+- Featured: Choose whether the event is featured or not on the day it occurs.
+This will give the event additional call-out styling if included in your design

 - Hide After: Select how long you want the event to be displayed before it is hidden from the calendar.
 The minimum amount is one day.

 - Name Search: Search for the name of a location already existing in OU Calendar.
 Selecting that location will automatically fill in the address and all other information; there is no option to edit this information from the Add Event screen.
-For more information on Locations, click here.
+See more about Locations.

 - Name: E.g., Becker Hall